 When invertase is added to sugar candy recipes, like fondant candy fillings, it gradually liquefies the fondant.
 This is one way of producing the liquid center in candies like cherry cordials.
 The reaction takes a few days to occur, so there is a waiting period when making liquid centers with invertase.
 This enzyme also makes fondant appear smoother.

 Although it sounds like something made in a lab, invertase is a part of many different natural processes.
 Besides bees, we actually have our own supply of invertase as part of our saliva.

-How to Store Invertase
+How to Cook With Invertase

 Where to Buy Invertase

 Since invertase is commonly used in baking and candy making, the best place to look for it is in well-stocked cake decorating and candy supply stores.
 It is also found on many candy supply websites.
 It is a liquid product sold in small bottles.
 A two-ounce bottle costs about $5.
 Since you will likely use a small amount for home baking needs, there is no need to purchase a larger bottle.